willhbr/willhbr.github.io/_posts/2025/2025-03-10-endash-a-lightweight-container-dashboard.md

 I did this purposefully to integrate with my [status page library](https://github.com/willhbr/status_page) for Crystal web servers.
 It serves a simple web UI on `/status` that shows information about the running program.
 By default this includes things like uptime, logs, and the program config, but I have also added interceptors to show HTTP request information.

 This is really useful for checking the progress of a long-running server without having access to a terminal to run `podman logs`.
-A lot of this was built while I was making my DS-B data collector to [plot the flight paths of helicopters along the Sydney beaches][helicopters].
+A lot of this was built while I was making my ADS-B data collector to [plot the flight paths of helicopters along the Sydney beaches][helicopters].
 At any point I could just open endash, click the status button, and see how it was progressing.

 [helicopters]: /2023/07/29/helicopter-tracking-for-safer-drone-flights/